 Working together with a shared vision

 We partner with all kinds of humanitarian and international development organisations, as well as local governments in the places where we’re working.
-We always make sure that we work with organisations who share our mission to support people who have lost their homes to disaster.
+We always make sure that we work with organisations who share our goal to support people who have lost their homes to disaster.

 Who are our partners?